mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-413.md

 You must set the tolerations to `node-role.kubernetes.io/edge`, selecting the node according to your use case.

-The example below uses the `machine.openshift.io/zone-group` label to select the node(s), and creates the deployment for a sample applicatiosn in the respective zone's network border group:
+The example below uses the `machine.openshift.io/zone-group` label to select the node(s), and creates the deployment for a sample application in the respective zone's network border group:

 - Create the namespace: